dwkim78/upsilon/README.md

 pip install upsilon
 ```

-Or, install from the git repository is:
+Or, you can install it from the git repository as:

 ```python
 git install git+https://github.com/dwkim78/upsilon.git